nukebloodaxe/libsgd/README.md

 ## Welcome to LibSGD

+Following Mark Sibly's death, this is a forked repository containing minor fixes to get compilation working.
+Please compile from the development branch, as Dawn is currently broken in the main branch.

-LibSGD is a simple game development library that provides a high level, easy to use 'scene graph' style API for writing games and apps.
+LibSGD is a simple game development library that provides a high-level, easy-to-use 'scene graph' style API for writing games and apps.

-LibSGD also support loading and playing audio and will eventually include network functionality.
+LibSGD also supports loading and playing audio and will eventually include network functionality.

 The library is coded in C++, but the primary public API is pure 'C', making it highly compatible with a wide range of platforms and languages.

 Currently supported languages include C/C++, Blitz3D, BlitzMax, Python and node.js.
 Support for more languages  is on the way.

-Note that Pull Requests are not currently being accepted for this repository.
+Please note that Pull Requests are not currently being accepted for this repository.

 LibSGD is licensed under the Zlib/PNG license.